The Ultimate Guide to Microsurveys [7 Types to Reduce Churn]

 - The design of your microsurveys should match the design of your product to maintain brand consistency, and your microcopy should be clear and easy to understand.

-- Userpilot software tool enables you to create microsurveys in line with your brand and UI design.
+- Userpilot enables you to create microsurveys, NPS surveys, in line with your brand and UI design.
+All without code!

-- Powerful analytics help you evaluate the feedback you receive and create automated responses to users who give it.
+- Userpilot analytics help you evaluate the feedback you receive and then to action on them.

 What is a microsurvey?